Partially symmetric monomial codes: Partially symmetric monomial codes

-One can now ask the question: if we sacrifice some of the code symmetries, what can we potentially gain?
-Is it possible to achieve near-ML low-complexity decoding?
-In this paper, we try to answer this question and investigate the properties of such codes.
-We only focus on trivial projections due to their connection with SC/SCL decoding with different factor graph permutations.
+One can now ask the question: if we sacrifice some of the code symmetries, what could be the potential gain?
+Would it be possible to achieve near-ML low-complexity decoding?
+In this paper, we investigate the properties of such codes.
+It turns out that the answer to the second question is mostly asymptotically negative.
+However, the considered framework and the corresponding codes can still be of sufficient interest in the finite-length regime and can serve as a foundation for further research.
+In this paper, we focus on partial derivatives due to their simplicity.